What is the cost of fiscal sponsorship with Community Partners?

 How many projects does Community Partners have?

+My pre-application was approved and I’ve received the prompts for a proposal.
 How many pages does the proposal need to be?

 We ask that you thoroughly answer all questions in the application, but limit your narrative proposal to no more than 10 pages.